When Care Is Afloat, Accountability Cannot End at the Waterline

 The claim, filed with the U.S. Army Claims Service, alleges that a Department of Defense healthcare provider failed to follow mandatory military medical regulations during the service member’s separation physical, despite clear and repeated indicators of serious cardiovascular distress.
 Less than a year after leaving active duty, the service member died suddenly from congestive heart failure at just 35 years old.

-“This is not a case about hindsight,” said Dylan Thayer, Military Criminal Defense Attorney with the Law Offices of David P. Sheldon, PLLC.
+“This is not a case about hindsight,” said the Law Offices of David P. Sheldon, PLLC.
 “This is a case about missed red flags, ignored regulations, and a medical system that failed to intervene when intervention was both required and possible.”

 Ignored Warnings, Mandatory Rules Overlooked